Responsible corporate governance

-Bosch has a global compliance system headed by a chief compliance officer who reports directly to the board of management.
+Bosch has a global compliance management system headed by a chief compliance officer who reports directly to the board of management.
 There is also a corporate compliance department and compliance officers in all divisions and regions.
 Prevention and inspection measures including the dual-control principle, job rotation in sensitive areas, as well as regular audits are designed to support our values-based compliance system.
 The compliance system also includes a reporting hotline, which associates, business partners, and third parties can use to report irregularities at any time.

 The responsibility towards our society has a valuable tradition at Bosch and starts with the fair treatment of our employees.
-In our “Guidelines of corporate social responsibility at Bosch” our management and employee representatives acknowledge human rights, equal opportunities, fair working conditions and worldwide standards in occupational health and safety.
+In our Basic Principles of Social Responsibility at Bosch our management and employee representatives acknowledge human rights, equal opportunities, fair working conditions and worldwide standards in occupational health and safety.
 These eleven guidelines are oriented towards core labour standards of the International Labour Organization and are also obligatory for all of our suppliers.

 Responsible supply chain management